October 30, 2025

 This is diplomatic language confirming that our documentation had reached government officials and was being taken seriously.
 The phrase "sensitive matter" indicates that the issues we raised—systematic sexual violence, partnership fraud, international student safety failures—were understood to have diplomatic implications.

-What this establishes: By June 2025, we had already proven that our documentation reaches and registers with institutional actors.
-This diplomatic acknowledgment provides critical context for understanding the October ADEX email campaign response.
+What this indicates: By June 2025, diplomatic acknowledgment demonstrated that our documentation reaches and registers with institutional actors.
+This acknowledgment provides critical context for understanding the October ADEX email campaign response.

 The ADEX Campaign: 135 Recipients Across Defense Industry